Career Management Team

 Joshua Crofts

-Josh is one of our careers advisers, working with the Schools of Classics, English, Earth and Environmental Sciences, and Geography and Sustainable Development.
-He is also jointly responsible for delivering research postgraduate and early career contract research staff careers provision, and for overseeing the University's Spotlight Award.
+Josh is one of our careers advisers and works with the Schools of Classics, English, Earth and Environmental Sciences, and Geography and Sustainable Development.
+He is jointly responsible for overseeing the University's Spotlight Award, as well as the Careers Centre's website and digital resources, recently producing web guidance on using generative AI responsibly.
+Josh has also been piloting the offering of careers appointments within academic Schools.

 Previously, Josh worked at the University as an Information Officer within the Careers Centre and as a Web Content Editor and Trainer within Digital Communications.